ag-research/client-authenticate/README.md

 ## GSDLabs Client Authentication

-This is a deliberate attempt to access the "exposed" authentication API built by the GSDLabs team.
-You provided the challenge, here is my response.

-Okay, I'm sorry, it's not that serious ;-).
-This is just a UI to prove that the authentication API works!
+This is a UI to prove that the GSDLabs authentication API works!

 ## Installation